openkruise/kruise/docs/proposals/20211031-sidecarset-inject-updatestrategy.md

 ## Motivation

-If we use a CloneSet to deploy our application.
+If we use a Deployment to deploy our application.
 At the same time, use SidecarSet to inject a container which collect application's log.

 Someday, we want to update or replace our SidecarSet.
 We are very careful, only update 10% SidecarSet per step.
 It will take a long time to complete the upgrade.
 Suddenly, we find a big problem in our application.
 So, we need to fix and update application immediately.